Zia-/Ally-gis-code-challenge-Solution/README.md

 ### Data Processing using Python Scripts

 * Make a clone of this repository into your desired directory using git clone command.
-Else download the [zipped file](https://github.com/Zia-/Ally-gis-code-challenge-Solution/archive/master.zip). ***Note:*** *In case, the copying and pasting of following terminal commands does not work in your machine, please type in the whole command manually to make it work.*
+Else download the [zipped file](https://github.com/Zia-/Ally-gis-code-challenge-Solution/archive/master.zip). ***Note:*** *In case, the copying and pasting of following terminal commands does not work in your machine, please type in the whole command manually to make it work.
+This whole development has been done in Ubuntu machine and all the following commands are mainly applicable for that.
+Personally, I haven't executed python scripts on Mac or Windows machines.*

     ```c
     $git clone https://github.com/Zia-/Ally-gis-code-challenge-Solution.git